ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 ### Setting Up Memory Mappings

-The first step is to identify the different memory regions using the script we developed when we [reverse engineered the eCOS memory layout]({{site.url}}/2020/10/13/ecos-memory-layout).
+The first step is to identify the different memory regions using the script we developed when we [reverse engineered the eCos memory layout]({{site.url}}/2020/10/13/ecos-memory-layout).

 {% highlight bash %}
 python3 memory_layout.py firmware.bin